 You are valuable if you don’t give yourself a raise no one else will.

 In talking with many other creative entrepreneurs, I have found that we all at times we grossly undervalue and underestimate the amount of value we create for others.
 This is due to our lack of confidence because we think the work we’re doing is not challenging.
 We’re so submerged in our business that the difficult seems normal and in our creative world we know many others who do the same type of work so we don’t think it’s as valuable as it could be.

 The great news is today you can learn to value your skills, and you can learn to give yourself a raise.
 This is not about making the most amount of money you can.
 However, you do need a reward for the amount of value you create.

 I was invited to speak at WordCamp NOLA in New Orleans, LA.
-Wordcamps are informal, community-organized events that are put together by WordPress users.
+WordCamps are informal, community-organized events that are put together by WordPress users.
 Everyone from casual users to core developers participate, share ideas and get to know each other.

-In my top below I cover my pricing Journey as well as pricing strategies that you can use in your business today and the logic behind how each of those pricing strategies works.
+I cover my pricing Journey as well as pricing strategies that you can use in your business today and the logic behind how each of those pricing strategies works.

 In my talk, I first cover my previous mentality and approach to pricing and a discovery I made on how much my work was worth.
 In the second part of my talk, I cover the different segments of the market and how you need to position yourself to reach the market you want to reach based upon the pricing strategies you choose.

 The slides are included in the video, however if you would like to follow along you can download them or view the slides below:

 On a previous episode of Freelance Jumpstart TV, I talked about what it felt like when a client uses scope creep.
 In the episode, I use an example of how a friend of mine got an extra value meal at McDonald’s for basically a dollar.
 I found I was doing the same thing in my business.
 I was giving away things that were worth more money at a discounted rate.